Why Are There Fruit Flies in My Kitchen Sink Drain?

 - Apple cider vinegar—Same as above but with apple cider vinegar.

-To minimize encouraging fruit flies:
+To prevent bringing in fruit flies:

 - Refrigerate whenever you can.